MOHCD will begin accepting applications on May 15, 2023 at 8:00 AM PST

 - Each household can only reserve funds under one program (General, First Responders, or Educators) if selected.

-- First responders or SFUSD educators can still be considered for funding under the General DALP list if they are not selected under FRDALP or Educators-DALP.
+- First responders or SFUSD educators will be considered for funding under the General DALP list if they are not selected under FRDALP or Educators-DALP.

 - However, the applicant must meet the AMI requirements and first-time homebuyer requirements of the funding source they use.